osvobo/iCAT/README.md

 3. Open the Arduino IDE by opening the [```main.ino```](main/main.ino) file.
 Next, go to the Library Manager and install the [AccelStepper]( https://www.airspayce.com/mikem/arduino/AccelStepper/) and [ArduCAM]( https://github.com/dennis-ard/ArduCAM) libraries.
 Once both libraries are installed, press the 'Verify' button to ensure the installation is successful. <br>
 4. Check the path of ```memorysaver.h``` file by hovering the mouse over its name at row 5 in the line ```#include "memorysaver.h"```.
 Then navigate to its folder and replace it with the [```memorysaver.h```](main/memorysaver.h) file provided, which has the camera definition uncommented: <br>
 ```#define OV5642_MINI_5MP_PLUS``` <br>
-5. Test the iCAT by connecting the Arduino to the PC using USB-B cable, connecting the 12 V main power, the trigger IN, and the Peltier connector.
+5. Test the iCAT by connecting the Arduino to the PC using USB-B cable, connecting the '12 V main power', the 'trigger IN', and the 'Peltier connector'.
 Open the [```main.pde```](main.pde) and click on the **Run button** in the upper left corner, this will open the Graphical User Interface (GUI) of the iCAT. <br>
 <a id="processing"></a>
 ![alt text](support/media/processing.jpg) <br><br>
 6. Select the port using **Port selection button** to which the iCAT is connected.
 After successful connection, the message will appear in the console: *"iCAT is ready!"*. <br>